Fromm throws 2 TD passes as No. 3 Georgia routs Austin Peay

+The Bulldogs, playing their first game since losing to Alabama in last season’s national championship game, compiled a 508-152 advantage in total yards.
+Smart wasn’t impressed.

+“We’ve got to grow up and we’ve got to grow up fast, because the team that’s ahead of us is not easy,” Smart said.

-Georgia (1-0) flashed big-play potential, including a 59-yard touchdown pass from Fromm to Mecole Hardman and a 72-yard scoring run by Demetris Robertson, who was making his debut.
+Georgia (1-0) flashed big-play potential, including a 59-yard touchdown pass from Fromm to Mecole Hardman and a 72-yard scoring run by Demetris Robertson, the California transfer.
+Freshman tailback James Cook had runs of 36 and 26 yards in the second half.

 Fromm completed 12 of 16 passes for 157 yards, including a 10-yard scoring pass to Riley Ridley.
 Fields, one of the headliners in coach Kirby Smart’s top-ranked class of signees, made his debut on the Bulldogs’ first second-quarter possession and started the second half.

-Austin Peay (0-1), the Football Championship Subdivision team, was held to 152 yards.
+Austin Peay (0-1), No. 22 in the STATS FCS Top 25, was held to seven first downs.
 Logan Birchfield was wide left on a 37-yard field goal attempt in the second quarter, spoiling the Governors’ best chance to dodge the shutout.

+Governors coach Will Healy said some of his players didn’t react well to the challenge of facing Georgia.

+“We seemed to have a bit of division,” Healy said.
+“Some guys weren’t quite as coachable when some adversity hit.
+We’ve got to fix the in-house things much more than we have to fix the schematic things or the ball security things or anything like that.”

-The lopsided score and 90-degree heat sent about half of the crowd toward the exits at halftime.
+The lopsided score and 90-degree heat sent about half of the crowd of 92,746 toward the exits at halftime.

-Cook was called for targeting for his hit on punt returner Deangelo Wilson after Wilson called for a fair catch in the fourth quarter.

 THE TAKEAWAY

-Austin Peay: The Governors could have new questions at quarterback.
-Jeremiah Oatsvall was pulled after his fumbled pitch, recovered by Georgia’s D’Andre Walker, on the Governors’ second possession.
-JaVaughn Craig played most of the remainder of the half and opened the second half.
+Austin Peay: Quarterback Jeremiah Oatsvall was pulled after his fumbled pitch, recovered by Georgia’s D’Andre Walker, on the Governors’ second possession.
+JaVaughn Craig played most of the remainder of the half and opened the second half, though Oatsvall returned and completed 7 of 10 passes for 25 yards.
+Craig completed 6 of 11 passes for 36 yards and had four carries for 21 yards.

 POLL IMPLICATION